simon-verbois/tautulli-k3s/README.md

-# Deploying Tautulli on K3s/Kubernetes
+# Deploying Tautulli on Kubernetes

 This repository contains a set of Kubernetes manifests for deploying [Tautulli](https://tautulli.com/), a popular monitoring and tracking tool for [Plex Media Server](https://www.plex.tv/).